 Health Magazine reported on another study (2), published in the International Journal of Sports Nutrition and Exercise Metabolism, that found coffee enhanced fat-burning in exercise participants.
 Researchers concluded that “trained athletes who took in caffeine pre-exercise burned about 15 percent more calories for three hours post-exercise, compared to those who ingested a placebo.

 And still, one more study found that coffee before a workout increases an athlete’s ability to draw extra energy and enhance their performance, particularly during endurance workouts.
 (3.)

 (Lifestyle Tip: While coffee can give you that extra pre-workout boost it is no substitute for a healthy lifestyle.
 We have created the OPEX Basic Lifestyle Guidelines (BLGs) for those looking to obtain a balanced lifestyle, get a printable version of the BLG’s inside this course.)

-While coffee is actually a very natural substance (granted you are not adding artificial sweeteners, sugar or processed creams and milks), it is one of those ‘gray’ areas as to whether or not athletes really do benefit from the cup of Joe before a morning workout.
+It is one of those 'gray' areas as to whether or not athletes really benefit from the cup of Joe before a morning workout.